-In light of the passage of the Gramm-Leach-Bliley Act, staff is reviewing the status of the proposals.
-Further action is expected by year-end.
+In response to provisions of the Gramm-Leach-Bliley Act, staff is expected to include the proposals in a new regulation (see RIN: 7100-AC63).
 It is not anticipated that the proposals will have a significant economic impact on a substantial number of small entities.

 Action Date FR Cite

 Board requested comment 06/16/98 63 FR 32766

-Further Board action by 12/00/00
+Proposals to be considered in context of a new regulation 02/23/01